aws-powertools/powertools-lambda-typescript/docs/features/event-handler/http.md

 !!! tip "You can throw HTTP errors in your route handlers, middleware, or custom error handlers!"

+When a custom error handler throws an HTTP error, the router can pass it to another registered handler.
+Each handler runs at most once in that error-resolution chain.
+If dispatch would call a handler again, the router returns the HTTP error's built-in status and message instead.
+This also prevents cycles involving multiple handlers.

 === "index.ts"

     ```ts hl_lines="3 11"